Before messaging me please read carefully, this page should answer most, if not all of your questions.

 Do you have a wait-list?
 Can I place a deposit?

-Whatever is left after the list has had a chance, will then be posted on Facebook and Instagram with a caption saying the puppy/puppies are available, and we will add then to the available puppies page on this site.
+Whatever is left after the list has had a chance, will then be posted on Facebook and Instagram and direction you to this website to see their info and prices.
+Due to the new rules against selling animals on social media we can no longer post prices there.

 Do you offer shipping?

 We try not to ship cargo unless we have to but if we do that is $350.
-The price for a nanny is $500-$600 within the USA. $800 for Canada. $1500-$2500 overseas.
-A puppy nanny takes the puppy on board with them and they can give them the attention they need.
+The price for a flight nanny is $650 within the USA.
+We are no longer shipping overseas, we will only ship to Canada or Mexico and price varies.
+A flight nanny takes the puppy on board with them and they can give them the attention they need.
 We want the best possible care for our babies!
 However, we strongly prefer you flew to the nearest airport which is Phoenix AZ to pick up your puppy.
 The airport in Prescott is now doing flights as well but they require the puppy be 10 weeks old and we prefer you pick up at 8 weeks in phoenix.
 Using a nanny is great but they fly on stand by so that makes planning difficult, when flying on stand by you won't know flight info until a few days before and plans may still change because flights can fill up last minute.

-All puppies come with a 1 and a half year health guarantee, with the option of an additional 6 months providing you keep your puppy on the Nuvet Supplement we recommend for optimal health.
+All parents are health tested through Embark, but our puppies come with a 1 and a half year health guarantee, with the option of an additional 6 months provided you keep your puppy on the Nuvet Supplement we recommend for optimal health.
 The health guarantee works against genetic/congenital diseases that cause death of the dog in the first 2 years.
 This is in our contract.

 What is the adult Pomsky size?

-Pomskies can range anywhere between 6-38 pounds.
-Anything under 9 is extremely rare.
-Those are sold for $5500-$6000.
-We give weight estimates when they are about 5 weeks old, which is why we wait until then to priced and sell them. we have learned a lot and have a good idea of which puppies will be on the larger or smaller scale but we can not guarantee size.
+Pomskies can range anywhere between 5-38 pounds.
+We no longer have Pomskies as big as 38 pounds so although that is typical for the breed, we have come a long way in the evolution of Pomskies so ours are typically 6-20 pounds.
+Anything under 7 is extremely rare right now.
+We give weight estimates when they are about 5 weeks old, which is why we wait until then to price and sell them.
+We have learned a lot and have a good idea of which puppies will be on the larger or smaller scale but we can not guarantee size.

 Do Pomskies Shed?

 They will blow their coat once or twice a year in the spring and fall, otherwise shedding is minimal.
-When blowing, we recommend a good groomer to get all the undercoat out.
-This works wonders!
+When blowing, we recommend a good groomer to brush all the undercoat out.
+They works wonders!
+We like to get our dogs groomed once a month regardless to be sure they look their best and don't shed much.

 Are Pomskies good with Cats, other Dogs, and kids?